tosayev/project-meme-coin-shipshare-dapp/README.md

 # ShipShareCoin DApp

-This is a dapp that allows interaction with the ShipShareCoin meme coin.
+This is a dapp that allows interaction with the ShipShareCoin meme coin ([token on Etherscan](https://rinkeby.etherscan.io/token/0xDd793F17DE38383c4eEF74DA4288e2Fdc2AA843D), [code on GitHub](https://github.com/tosayev/project-meme-coin-shipshare)).

 ## To Install